thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/NotEqualBenchmark.md

 #### Summary

 Overall, the winner seems to be between Q2, and Q4, performing well in most cases.
-The advantage of Q2 is that it does not require additional development since the involved queries are all provided in the official release of Lucene.
-The disadvantage of Q2 compared to Q4 is that it requires the existence of two Lucene fields instead of one.
+The advantage of Q2 is that the involved queries are all provided in the official release of Lucene.
+The disadvantage of Q2 is that it requires the existence of two Lucene fields instead of one.